 Asian Grass Frog has ridges on the skin, lacks stripes on the sides, and often has a stripe down the middle of the back.

 Habitat: Lives in and near lakes, rivers, marshes, and especially disturbed habitats such as city ponds, irrigation ditches, and rice paddies.
 Usually found within a few jumps of the water.

-Contribution to the ecosystem: Helps control the populations of insects and millipedes.
-Provides food for birds, snakes, monitors, and fish.
+Place in the ecosystem: Eats insects and millipedes.
+Eaten by birds, snakes, monitors, and fish.

 Danger to humans: No danger to humans.

-Conservation status and threats: The IUCN Red List lists the Green Paddy Frog as “Least Concern” due to its ability to tolerate a range of habitats and it large populations.
-Some populations have been affected by chemical polution.
+Conservation status and threats: The IUCN Red List lists the Green Paddy Frog as “Least Concern” due to its ability to tolerate a range of habitats and its large populations.
+Some populations have been affected by chemical pollution.
 The Green Paddy Frog has been introduced to Indonesia and the Philippines.

 Interesting facts: The Green Paddy Frog is the best jumper among Bangkok frogs.
 It is wary of humans, and when disturbed on land will often take several jumps of a meter or more in order to seek refuge under vegetation or in the water.

 Forest Department Sarawak: Green Paddy Frog